 We do group food preservation, we have an awesome pickled bean recipe and can about 200 quarts per year.
 We also dry vegetables such as kale and onions in dehydrators.
 We are doing more fermentation as a healthier alternative to hot water bath canning and make sauerkraut, Kimchi, and other ferments.

 The property has a 900 square foot RV garage that has been converted to a communal kitchen for washing and preserving our food and storing our tools.

-We are finishing a 1500 square foot sunken greenhouse that is attached to the south side of the garage.
+We have a 1500 square foot sunken greenhouse that is attached to the south side of the garage.
 By sinking the greenhouse six feet into the ground we create a sun trap kept warmer in winter and cooler in summer by the thermal mass of the ground.
-This structure is designed to provide a zone 8 climate (like Seattle Washington) in our zone 3-4 Montana climate with no fossil fuel heat.
-We grow zone 8 perennial trees and bushes such as figs, persimmons, Asian pears, peaches, loquat and grapes.
+This structure is designed to provide a zone 6 climate (like northern Utah) in our zone 3-4 Montana climate with no fossil fuel heat.
+We grow zone 6 perennial trees and bushes such as figs, plums, apples, Asian pears, peaches, mulberries, honey berries, goji berries and goumi berries.
 This greenhouse captures rain from the roof and is stored in a 5000 gallon cistern for watering.

 We are creating a perennial permaculture food forest which consists of fruit trees with berry bushes and other smaller plants stacked under the larger trees in sun trap and sun cup arrangements.
-Horizontal bee hives are home to our pollinators.
+Bee hives are home to our pollinators.

 We have a an on-site composting operation where we compost on-site organic waste and members can also bring food waste from home.